Bmartin2013/bmartin2013/README.md

  #### I'd hope we could stay in touch soon

  - 🤝🏻LinkedIn: https://www.linkedin.com/in/barmartinezc/
- - 📫EMail:barmartinezc@gmail.com
+ - 📫Mail:barmartinezc@gmail.com

-### About Me
+### About Me 🌝

-I'm Barbie, a young enthusiast developer who likes to work with open source technologies, and also like to contribute.
+I'm Barbie, a young enthusiast dev who likes to work with open source technologies, and also like to contribute.

-### Ask me about
+### Ask me about 💬

 JavaScript, ReactJS, NodeJS, Git, ExpressJS, Azure DevOps, Azure Services, C# and Bash.